Independence Gate: Plan for construction

-Construction and relocation
+Construction

 The design of Independence Gate was inspired by the design of the Arc de Triomphe in Paris.
 An unknown Swiss architect working for the German legation in Joseon created the blueprint for its construction.
 Its construction began in 1896, and finished in January 1898.
-The construction process was overseen by Korean engineer named Sim Ŭisŏk.
+The construction process was overseen by Korean engineer named Sim Ui-seok.

 Subsequent history

 The Government of South Korea designated it as a historic site of South Korea in 1963.
-The gate was initially located north of the plinths of Yeongeunmun Gate, but was relocated 70 meters northwest from its original place with plinths of Yeongeunmun Gate, due to construction of Seongsan Road and its overpass.
-It is now located in Seodaemun Independence Park, where Dongnimmun is located, is easily accessed from Exit 4 or 5 of Dongnimmun Station on Seoul Subway Line 3.
+The gate was initially located north of the plinths of Yeongeunmun Gate, but was relocated 70 meters northwest from its original location due to the construction of Seongsan Road and its overpass.
+It is now located in Seodaemun Independence Park, easily accessible from Exit 4 or 5 of Dongnimmun Station on Seoul Subway Line 3.